smartcontractkit/chainlink/core/chains/evm/gas/docs/FEE_HISTORY_ESTIMATOR.md

 # Fee History Estimator

 ## Overview
 `Fee History` estimator is an EVM-based gas estimator that utilizes RPC calls to make gas price estimations.
 The estimator heavily relies on two RPC calls: `eth_gasPrice` and `eth_feeHistory`.
 It is built as a service and caches the calculated results in order to minimize overhead.
 It can bump past estimations by aggregating the result with the latest market prices. `Fee History` estimator supports both Legacy and Dynamic(EIP-1559) transactions.
-It can also handle chains that don't have a mempool and process transactions in an FCSF manner.
+It can also handle chains that don't have a mempool and process transactions on an FCSF basis.

 ## Configs
 - `BumpPercent`: is the percentage by which to bump gas on a transaction.
 This is used when the estimator's bumping API gets called.
-- `CacheTimeout`: the time to wait to refresh the cached values stored.
+- `CacheTimeout`: is the time to wait to refresh the cached values.
 A small jitter is applied so the timeout won't be exactly the same each time.
 - `EIP1559`: enables EIP-1559 mode and deactivates Legacy estimations.
 This means the estimator will refresh prices and make estimations only for Dynamic transactions.

 The rest of the configs are only applicable when `EIP1559` is enabled